 I’ve detailed my first and second trimesters at F45 earlier, so this will focus on the third and ‘fourth’ trimesters.
 I’m sure a lot of people will say that I did too much, or returned too early (I am sure of this because they message me to tell me…).
 I know I found it all a lot ‘easier’ than any other article on pregnancy or postpartum fitness would have me believe it was.
 This is the main reason for sharing my own fitness and F45 pregnancy/postpartum journey online – to dispel the idea (and fear) that it’s impossible.

 I don’t know why I found it easier.
 Every body is different, but I certainly don’t think mine has any super powers over any other.
 Sometimes, I think those who find it ‘easy’ are afraid to say so, for fear of judgment, being accused of showing off, or making others (those who don’t find it easy) uncomfortable.
 Well, I’m willing to take those risks, to continue to be honest about my journey, and I hope it will encourage others to do the same.
 Fitness has always been part of my life, and in the past I’ve even over-done it, so during my pregnancy and postpartum journey, I was really mindful of my body’s limitations and the health of my baby, while also feeling amazing, fit and strong.
+If you’re exercising well into your second and third trimester, make sure to also look at Best Maternity Pants and Pregnancy Clothing – it made such a difference to me staying comfortable while exercising.

 Third Trimester: F45 Adaptations, and lots and lots of walking…